jennaryan/code-dot-org-python/extra/README.md

-some comments to give them hints, but they will already get the solution drawn for them to see. *Make sure your code contains nothing left off, like loops without a body, because it will stop the solution from even appearing.* Using `TODO` is a common practice to show this isn't just a comment that explains some section of the code.
+some comments to give them hints, but they will already get the solution drawn for them to see. *Make sure your code contains nothing left off, like loops without a body, because it will stop the solution from even appearing.
+Use `pass` if you need to for empty loops and such.* Using `TODO` is a common practice to show this isn't just a comment that explains some section of the code.
 Most syntax highlighters will display it to help know what needs to be changed and where.

 ```
+import sys
+sys.path.append('..')

 import codestudio
 artist = codestudio.load('square-loop')

-# draw a square
+# TODO draw a square in 3 lines of code
 for count in range(4):
-    # TODO draw one side and turn
-    pass
+    pass # replace

 artist.check()
 ```

-Keep in mind that if you want to change your saved challenge later you will have to remove the `json` file in the `challenges` folder that you saved for it.
+Keep in mind that if you want to change your saved challenge later you will have to remove the `json` file in the `challenges` folder that you saved for it. `save()` will never overwrite an existing saved solution to keep you from breaking others that are already working.

 Gotchas for Developers
 ======================